aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Teams
 ~~~~~

-You can also use teams within accounts to group project membership for a specific account instead of specifying them per project.
+You can also use teams within organizations or org unitsto control access to projects for a group of users instead of specifying them per project.
+When you create a team, you choose which projects to associate it to and define the roles.

-One example of this is to grant read-only access to all projects in an account for a team of external contractors.
-Even when you use teams, you can still apply individual memberships to projects as well.
+One example of this is to grant read-only access to all projects in an organization or org unit for a team of external contractors.
+You can use a mix of team and individual access rights for projects.

 .. important::
-    When you create an account, you are automatically added to the ``Account Owners`` team.
-This team has administrative access to the account itself, but you must still define access levels to projects.
+    When you create an organization, you are automatically added to a default team that has administrative access to the organization.
+You can still define additional access levels to the organization’s projects.

-When you have created a team, you must manually associate projects and roles within the team.

 Best practices for organizations
 ---------------------------------

+**Small organizations**
+Smaller organizations that have a limited number of projects, we recommend consolidating these within one organization.

+**Medium and large organizations**
+For more complex cases, it's helpful to take advantage of the organizational units.
+Org units let you collect together related projects by, for example, your internal departments or other categories like testing, staging, and production environments.

+**Enterprise organizations**
+For enterprise organizations, it's best to use organizations to group organizational units.
+By keeping all of your projects in organizational units you can define teams, support contracts, and billing groups for each org unit.